-We always work with locally-owned businesses to make sure that local communities benefit from our business.
-We only use local guides, cooks, porters, drivers etc. Using local services means we are contributing directly to the local economy and providing income and employment for local families.
+I always work with locally-owned businesses to make sure that local communities benefit from my business.
+Working directly with local services means I am contributing to the local economy and providing income and employment for families.

-We also believe that a local guide has insight and knowledge that no foreign leader can ever have.
-A local guide will help you to feel part of the community and to make real connections with people in beautiful and unique parts of the world.
+I also believe that a local team has insight and knowledge that no foreign agency can ever have.
+A local team will help you to make real connections with people in beautiful and unique parts of the world.

-We adopt a responsible attitude to the areas we travel through in order to create better places to visit and better places to live in.
-We aim to provide more enjoyable experiences for explorers through more meaningful connections with local people, whilst minimising the negative impact on the local culture and environment.
+Promoting a responsible attitude is my way to create better places to visit and better places to live in.
+I aim to inspire people to live more enjoyable experiences by creating meaningful connections with local people, whilst minimising the negative impact on the local culture and environment.

-While price is important to us and you, we do not choose the cheapest suppliers.
-We choose suppliers for their quality and their values and build close relationships with them, which involves strong mutual trust and respect.
+While I understand the price is important to you, I do not choose to partner with the cheapest suppliers.
+I choose suppliers for their quality and their values and build close relationships with them, which involves strong mutual trust and respect.

 No to overtourism

-Overtourism is negatively affecting people’s home and has economic, social, cultural and ecological consequences on the destination.
-That's why we set a maximum group size for each destination.
-Please check each trip’s page for more details.
+Overtourism is negatively affecting people’s home and has economic, cultural and ecological consequences on the destination.
+That's why I encourage you to travel only in small groups (less than 10 people).

 For you, it means a more personal and authentic experience that encourages interactions with the local environment, people and communities.
-We understand we are guests and believe in a tourism based on respect.
+I believe in a tourism based on respect.

 No to voluntourism

 Be careful which orphanage you are going to.
-Don’t pay money just for the privilege of spending time with children as it sadly encourages certain communities to create fake orphanages.
+Some communities create fake orphanages for tourists.
 Instead try to share a knowledge or skill that you have or make a donation (money or equipment) to schools or programs which seek to keep parents and children together.

 If you are interested in doing some good on your next escape abroad, here is a few advice: